AkhilaManchoor-3/Language-Translator/README.md

 # text-editor
 Language Translation Web Application
 The Language Translator App is a web-based tool designed to facilitate translation of text from one language to another.
-It features an intuitive user interface and utilizes a free translation API to perform the translation tasks.

-Key Features
+Key Features:
 Text Translation: Users can input text in one language and select one or more target languages to translate into.
 The app leverages a free translation API to handle the conversion.

 Copy to Clipboard: A "Copy" button is available for users to quickly copy the translated text to their clipboard, making it easy to paste the text into other applications or documents.